Clement Salung Petersen

 - Intellectual property law, in particular copyright, trademarks and internet domain names

-- Contracts, in particular publishing agreements, license agreements, R&D agreements etc.
+- Contract law, in particular publishing agreements, license agreements, R&D agreements etc.

 Clement Salung Petersen teaches the following courses: